josh-angert/google-data-analytics-case-study/README.md

 ### 5. Analyzing the Data
 -----------
-I used SQL Server in this stage as well, and wrote various queries (using CASE statements, Window Functions, Joins and aggregations) in order to gain insights about the differences between Annual Members and Casual riders.
+I used **_Microfto SQL Server_** in this stage as well, and wrote various queries (using CASE statements, Window Functions, Joins and aggregations) in order to gain insights about the differences between Annual Members and Casual riders.
 [Here is a link to the SQL code](https://github.com/josh-angert/google-data-analytics-case-study/blob/main/4.%20Analyze.sql) (**Note**: the code include comments which explain why I chose to use certain queries, and the results of those queries).
 Here's a brief list of some of the queries used:
 - Total number of bike rides (for the full 12-month period): There are about 8% more bike rides with Annual Members than there are with casual riders (about 400,000 more).
 - Number or rides per day and month
 - Average duration of rides (by day and month)